 Re: Malik, Leggett, Berry, Walker exploring 2022 transfer market

-They all also said that staying at URI was an optionrhodyblue12 wrote: ↑2 years ago Just my opinion.
+rhodyblue12 wrote: 2 years ago Just my opinion.
 I understand the transfer landscape.

 The players have a choice, and that is fine.
 To me, making that choice SAYS something.